Student Accessibility Services

 University of Bridgeport is committed to providing services to qualified students with disabilities so that they receive an equal educational opportunity.

 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, the Americans with Disabilities Act, and Connecticut State Laws, we provide reasonable accommodations to reduce the impact of disabilities on academic functioning or other life activities in the University setting.

 Student Accessibility Services (SAS) offers a private and confidential atmosphere for students to talk about their disabilities and accommodations requests.
-The following services may be available for students with disabilities, and medical conditions based on documentation and within the parameters outlined by Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act of 1990, as amended:
+The following services may be available for students with disabilities, whether medical, physical or emotional/psychological.
+The disabilities may be chronic or, in certain circumstances, transitory.

 - Academic Adjustments (Accommodations)

 All accommodations are determined on an individual basis.
 To receive services or accommodations, students are advised to provide appropriate documentation well in advance of the beginning of the semester, preferably at least one month prior to the beginning of each academic semester.
 While every effort will be made to arrange accommodations in a timely fashion, failure to provide sufficient advance notice may impede delivery service.
 Students may register for services at any time, however it is recommended that students register at the beginning of each semester.
 Accommodations are not retroactive.